C-3PK/offline-gaming-db/PS4_2015_Star-Wars-Battlefront.md

 The game is fully playable with three offline modes (TRAINING/BATTLES/SURVIVAL) available.
 The single-player/coop/versus modes all work as expected.
 No major game breaking bugs discovered.
 ___
 ### Summary
-The game works fine completely offline and can be a lot of fun especially when playing with others, however players do miss out on a few more maps and modes added later in updates, as well as all the multiplayer modes, which this game primarly focuses on.
+The game works fine completely offline and can be a lot of fun especially when playing in coop/versus mode, however players do miss out on a few more maps and modes added later in updates, as well as all the multiplayer modes, which this game primarly focuses on.